Google and YouTube content providers must face US child privacy lawsuit - ExBulletin

 Google and YouTube content providers must face US child privacy lawsuit

-(Reuters) – Alphabet Inc’s Google and other companies have been accused of violating the privacy of children under the age of 13 by tracking YouTube activity without parental consent.
-The appeals court reopened the case on the 28th.
-They targeted ads.
+A U.S. appeals court ruled Wednesday that Alphabet Inc.’s Google and several other companies violated the privacy of children under the age of 13 by tracking YouTube activity without parental consent to send targeted ads.
+As such, the lawsuit was reopened.

+(Subscribe to our technology newsletter, Todays Cache, for insights on emerging topics at the intersection of technology, business, and policy.)

 The US Court of Appeals for the Ninth Circuit in Seattle said Congress did not intend to preempt privacy claims under state law by adopting the Federal Children’s Online Privacy Protection Act (COPPA).